dondamage/breakpoint5/README.md

 # breakpoint5
-to be announced.
+The intrinsics of this project are yet to be announced.

+This project is meant to be a learning effort for various programming related subjects.
-following technologies will be adopted:
+The following technologies will be adopted:
-- Python (Version 3.4)
+- Python (version 3.4)
-- Tkinter or PyQt
+- tkinter or PyQt
-- XML/JSON Data Structures
+- XML/JSON data structures
-- SQL Database
+- SQL database
-- Unit Testing
+- Unit testing
+- Bug/Issue tracking
+- Project management